lmaodick1239/SEKAI-Stories/README-localization.md

 # Contributing for Localization

 ## Simple
-If you wish to contribute but do not know how to code or use GitHub, you can download the [`en-US.json`](./src/locale/en-US.json) file, translate it into your desired language, and send it to me Discord (@lezzthanthree).
+If you wish to contribute but do not know how to code or use GitHub, you can download the [`en-US.json`](./src/locale/en-US.json) file, translate it into your desired language, and send it to me via Discord (@lezzthanthree).

 ## Advanced
 To contribute to the localization of the project, please follow these steps: